Tuesday, September 19, 2017 | Public Meeting Notice | Plant Health

-The Ohio Department of Agriculture will hold a public hearing for the purpose of accepting testimony on the proposed amendments made to Chapter 901:5-4of the Ohio Administrative Code.
+The Ohio Department of Agriculture will hold a public hearing for the purpose of accepting testimony on the proposed rules in Chapter 901:5-30 of the Ohio Administrative Code.

 The hearing will be held on: